About the Library

 Great to See You!

-Visits increased 21%!
-You visited us at the library for things such as checking out materials, faxing, printing, studying, and attending programs.
+Visits increased 4%!
+You visited us at the library for things such as checking out materials, faxing, printing, studying/tutoring, working, and attending programs.

-The number of items checked out at our library continues to increase.
-This includes both physical items and e-materials.
+The number of digital items checked out at our library increased by 10% in 2025.
+This includes e-books and audiobooks through the Wisconsin Digital Library (and the Libby app).

 A History of the Prescott Public Library